SegersIan/knowledge-base/content/cybersecurity/network-security.md

   * *SSL VPNs**
     * Actually uses TLS obviously
     * Either
-      * Portal-Based approach : Users acces via web page and access services through the connection
+      * Portal-Based approach: Users access via web page and access services through the connection
-      * `tunnel` mode like IPSec.: Entirely encrypted data, but don't require the client!
+      * `tunnel` mode like IPSec: Entirely encrypted data, but doesn't require the client!
-    * Don't requirce a client.
+    * Doesn't require a client.
-    * Allows to segment application access, so more granualar access without too much complexity.
+    * Allows segmenting application access, so more granular access without too much complexity.
 * **Deciding VPN Type**
   * Do you need
     * `site-to-site` (always-on)
     * `remote access` (as-needed) - for traveling/remote employees
 * **Tunneling**
   * *Split-Tunnel* - Only send traffic intended for the secure other side of the tunnel.
-    * Example: Public internet via usual connetion, but intranet storage via Tunnel.
+    * Example: Public internet via usual connection, but intranet storage via tunnel.
   * *Full-Tunnel*  - Send all network traffic through VPN tunnel
     * Example: When you are in a coffeeshop and you can't trust even the local network, you might then want to direct ALL traffic through the tunnel.